saprmarks/feature-circuits/README.md

 This repository contains code, data, and links to autoencoders for replicating the experiments of [Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models](TODO).

+## Demos and Links
+- We provide an interface for observing and downloading clusters [here](https://feature-circuits.xyz).
+- We are working with Neuronpedia to display sparse features in an interactive format.
+Stay tuned for updates!

 ## Installation